thephilipquan/cs6650/README.md

-# cs6650
+# distributed-backedn-web-application

 ## summary

 This repo consists of three java projects.

-1. Server - Tomcat, AWS, PostgreSQL - A backend web application that exposes functionality for adding, requesting info, and reacting to a music album.
+1. Server -  A backend web application that exposes functionality for adding, requesting info, and reacting to a music album.
-2. Consumer - RabbitMQ - A RabbitMQ consumer that eventually updates the database with time-insensitive posts.
+2. Consumer - A RabbitMQ consumer that eventually updates the database with time-insensitive posts.
 3. Client - A mock project to spam the server with 100,000+ requests to simulate user load in real time.

 ## tech stack